 The academic standards of LSN are established by the LSN faculty and are intended to be consistent with the policies and practices of Pace University.
 Usually, LSN students who fail to satisfy the academic standards of the LSN program in which they are enrolled will be placed on academic probation.
 Under certain circumstances, however, students who fail to satisfy the applicable academic standards will be dismissed from the LSN program even though they previously were not on probation (see Academic Dismissal Policy).
 The purpose of academic probation is to give students an opportunity to improve their academic performance and to meet the applicable academic standards.
 Students who satisfy the conditions of probation in the time permitted will be returned to the status of good academic standing and be eligible for enrollment in their LSN program.
-Students who fail to satisfy the conditions of probation within the time permitted will be dismissed automatically from the LSN program in which they are enrolled and, if they are not eligible to transfer to another program, from the Lienhard School of Nursing.
+Students who fail to satisfy the conditions of probation within the time permitted will be dismissed automatically from the LSN graduate program in which they are enrolled and from the Lienhard School of Nursing.